MarkusBernhardt/robotframework-selenium2library-java/README.md

 * Wait Until Title Contains
 * Wait Until Title Not Contains

+We extended com.github.markusbernhardt.selenium2library.keywords.Waiting.waitUntil
-We extended _wait_until to keep waiting, when a StaleElementReferenceException is thrown.
+to keep waiting, when a StaleElementReferenceException is thrown.

 We extended the following keywords to be optionally called with a xpath statement that already starts with "xpath=".